We’re a startup based in Edinburgh, Scotland.

-Our device is driven by a powerful artificial intelligence engine that uses deep learning to calculate imagery from complex data.
+Our device is driven by a powerful intelligence engine that uses deep learning to calculate imagery from complex data.
 It also allows the sensor to adapt to its surroundings.

 We’ve spent a lot of time on this, taking:

-All processing is done on-board on a powerful 32-bit ultra low-power processor, meaning there are minimal external computing and power requirements to deliver rich depth information back to the controller device.
+All processing is done on-board on a powerful 32-bit low-power processor, meaning there are minimal external computing and power requirements to deliver rich depth information back to the controller device.

 Do you ever feel like you’re being watched?